 The heart has its own inbuilt electrical system, which sends signals throughout its upper and lower chambers, and helps it to beat in a regular rhythm.
 Sometimes the conduction pathway becomes blocked or damaged, which can cause the heart to beat too quickly, slowly, or at an irregular rhythm.
+This problem can be resolved through cardiac ablation surgery.
+We speak to leading consultant cardiologist Dr Martin Lowe, who explains everything you need to know about cardiac ablation surgery.

 What is cardiac ablation surgery?